-5.1 Core Requirements for PhD Students
+Core Requirements for PhD Students

-Students admitted directly into the PhD program will need to enroll in the core subfield and theory courses needed to meet our standards of broad proficiency and in order to take the qualifying examination during their first year in our program.
-Admission letters may sometimes stipulate course requirements needed.
+Students admitted directly into the PhD program will need to enroll in the core subfield and theory courses needed to meet our standards of broad proficiency and take the qualifying examination during their first year in our program.
+Admission letters may sometimes stipulate course requirements.
 Major professors should advise students about course needs and consult with the Director of Graduate Studies as needed to make individual determinations.